lich2000117/streaming-feature-store/docs/StudyDoc.md

 ## Python Abstract Learnt

 python can have two classes inherited, the order matters (both define functions, the one goes first gets executed)

+Interview Story:
+> "I designed this as a microservices platform from day one.
+Each service - event generation, stream processing, inference, and training - runs in its own container with isolated dependencies.
+The architecture maps directly to cloud services like ECS or Cloud Run, and I can scale each component independently based on load."
+Key Differentiators:
+🔥 Sub-150ms inference with real-time features
+🔥 Production-grade observability (Prometheus, Grafana) 🔥 One-command demo showing complete workflow
+🔥 Cloud-portable containers ready for any platform